-Define the users you are seeking and make your space as flexible and interesting as possible to meet their needs.
+Start by defining the users you are seeking and make your space is as flexible and interesting as possible to meet their needs.
 Have you any particular target market - creative industries, the voluntary sector, start-ups, local community, the events industry etc.?

 What is special about what you are offering?
 What puts you ahead of the crowd?

 It’s never too early in the process to build networks, but you have to have a clear idea of what the asset will offer and whom you are selling to.
 You also have to have checked out the competition.

 If you haven’t already – build your own network and use the energy and contacts of the people within it.
 Recruit members from residents and local businesses.
 Hold events and meetings, contact the press, and involve politicians.
 Use a variety of ways of bringing members / contacts together, keeping things moving and fresh.

 - A presence on social media (Facebook etc)

 - Creative workshops

 - If it fits your project, a share issue is a great way of mobilising people and their ideas as well as raising cash.
 Link up with Community Shares Scotland for more information.

 In any city there is a plethora of business networks.
 Using an internet search engine should uncover local networks.
 The network density will be thinner in rural areas, but the need to be out there with opinion formers and potential users remains.